 5. Glide through the water on Nurai Island

 Seeking an idyllic escape?
 Look no further than the private, boutique Zaya Nurai Island.
 Perched amid the turquoise waters of the Arabian Gulf, to the east of the Abu Dhabi coastline and just a short 15-minute boat ride from the city, it's hard to believe that this peaceful island is so close to the hustle and bustle of urban life.

 This is a playground for the young and the young at heart, with an ultra-luxurious resort offering visiting and staying guests a range of water sports including scuba diving, snorkelling, jet skiing, water skiing, SUP, fly-fishing, windsurfing, wakeboarding, banana rides and more.

 6. Spot a wealth of wildlife in the mangroves

 Not many people know, but Abu Dhabi boasts some of the planet's most unique and important ecosystems in its coastal mangrove forests.
 Home to crabs, herons, flamingos, fish, turtles, foraging foxes, dugongs and dolphins, Mangrove National Park is the perfect place to escape the bustle of the city.

 Explore this fascinating natural landscape by kayak or on a stand-up paddleboard.
 Access this experience at Eastern Mangroves Marina, adjacent to the five-star Anantara Eastern Mangroves Abu Dhabi Hotel.
 You'll be able to book kayaking, paddleboarding, sailing and other water-based tours to explore the lush mangroves from here.

 7. Speed down man-made white water rafting channels

-Families and groups of friends will love it here, but it's also great for team building and corporate events.
+Families and friends will love it here, but it's also great for team building and corporate events.
 Sports professionals from around the world regularly visit the park, which also provides training programmes and complete packages, including accommodation and airport transfers.